 The Business Banker’s Guide to Alternative Financing

-Introduction: Wat is alternative financing?
+Introduction: What is alternative financing?

-Offering quality financing products that will attract reputable clients is key to your success as a business banker, especially during the economic turmoil brought on by COVID-19.
+Offering quality financing products that will attract reputable clients is key to your success as a business banker, especially during the economic turmoil brought on by recent events.
 As consumers are provided with more loan options from more lenders than ever before, staying competitive is essential.
 Alternative lending is a great way to do this.

 To set yourself apart from the competition and help more business loan candidates, consider finding an alternative lending partner you can confidently refer clients to and incorporating SBA loan programs into your business.